WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 To make use of Windows Azure Caching, you first need to create a **DataCacheFactory** object.
 This object determines the cache cluster connection information, which is set programmatically or by reading settings from the configuration file.
 Typically, you create an instance of the factory class and use it for the lifetime of the application.
 To store data in the cache, you request a **DataCache** instance from the **DataCacheFactory** and then use it to add or retrieve items from the cache.
 In this task, you update the data access code to cache the result of queries to Windows Azure SQL Database using the Windows Azure Caching.

-1. Start **Microsoft Visual Studio 2012 Express for Web** as an administrator.
+1. Start **Microsoft Visual Studio 2012 Express for Web** as administrator.
 1. Open the **Begin** solution located at **Source\\Ex2-CachingData\\Begin**.

 	>**Important:** Before you execute the solution, make sure that the start-up project is set.
 For MVC projects, the start page must be left blank.
 	> To set the startup project, in **Solution Explorer**, right-click the **CloudShop.Azure** project and then select **Set as StartUp Project**.
 	> To set the start page, in **Solution Explorer**, right-click the **CloudShop** project and select **Properties**.
 In the **Properties** window, select the **Web** tab and in the **Start Action**, select **Specific Page**.
 Leave the value of this field blank.

 1. In the **Web.config** file, update the _NorthwindEntities_ connection string to point to your database.
-Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** with the Windows Azure SQL Database server name, Administrator Username and Administrator password that you registered at the portal and used for creating the database during setup.
+Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** with the Windows Azure SQL Database server name, administrator username and administrator password that you registered at the portal and used for creating the database during setup.

-	> **Note:** 	Make sure that you follow the instructions of the setup section to create a copy of the Northwind2 database in your own Windows Azure SQL Database account and configure your Windows Azure SQL Database firewall settings.
+	> **Note:** 	Make sure that you followed the instructions of the setup section to create a copy of the Northwind2 database in your own Windows Azure SQL Database account and configure your Windows Azure SQL Database firewall settings.

 1. Open the **ProductsRepository.cs** file in the **Services** folder of the **CloudShop** project.
 1. Add a namespace directive for **Microsoft.ApplicationServer.Caching**.